hp77-creator/dotfiles/Readme.md

 - xdotool

+This pkg lets you use your mouse on xmobar and make it clickable.

 ```
 sudo apt-get update -y
 sudo apt-get install xdotool
 ```

+- xmobar

 With Xmonad it is essential to have Xmobar.
 Xmobar is a bar like application where you can customize what updates/information you want to display.

-- xmobar

 ![](images/xmobar.png)